Lesson planning, although rarely a favorite, is one of the most critical steps in the teaching process.

 If you’re looking for some inspiration on how to design and organize your lesson plans by different time periods, you’re in for a treat.

-Our following section offers 7 lesson plan templates you can use to write and organize your lesson plans by:
+Our second category of lesson plan templates consists of 7 lesson plan examples you can use to write and organize your students’ learning activities for the:

 Template #1: Daily lesson plan template

-Looking for inspiration on how to design a more detailed lesson plan outlining the purpose, goals, and activities of your lessons during one specific day or over several days?
+Looking for inspiration on how to design a more detailed lesson plan outlining the purpose, goals, and activities of your lessons over the course of a day?

 Daily lesson plan template